Ivelin Popov: Spartak Moscow

 On 3 June 2015, it was announced that Popov had signed a long-term contract with Spartak Moscow.
 It was reported that the signing fee cost the club about €7 million.
 Popov made his league debut for Spartak as a starter in a 2–2 home draw to Ufa on 17 July.
 He scored his first two official goals for the club on 23 September, in a 7–0 win away to Volga Nizhny Novgorod in the Round of 32 in the Russian Cup.
 He followed that with his first league goal for the club, coming against Zenit as Spartak drew 2–2 at home.
 The goal featured a spectacular lob over Zenit defender Javi García, followed by another lob over the goalkeeper Yuri Lodigin.
 Popov's performance earned him the Best Player award for the tenth round of the 2015–16 Russian Premier League, as well as the most valuable player award for the month of September.
 He scored for the third consecutive game on 3 October, netting the only goal in a 1–0 win away to Mordovia Saransk.

 On 30 April 2017, he provided two assists in a 2–1 away victory over city rivals, CSKA Moscow, which earned him a spot in the Russian Premier League team of the week for matchday 26.

 On 8 January 2019, he was released from his Spartak contract by mutual consent.

 Rubin Kazan

 On 12 January 2018, he joined FC Rubin Kazan on loan until the end of the 2017–18 season.
 He scored on his debut for the club, in a 1–1 away draw against Anzhi on 2 March 2018.
 On 7 April 2018, he scored a brace in a 3–2 home win against Akhmat, which saw him being named Man of the Match for the second match in a row.

 Rostov

 On 24 January 2019, he signed a 2.5-year contract with Russian club FC Rostov.

 Sochi

 On 23 August 2020, he moved to another Russian club PFC Sochi in exchange for Dmitry Poloz moving the other way.

 Levski Sofia

 On 28 April 2022, Popov signed a two-year contract with Levski Sofia beginning from the 2022–23 season, thus returning to his home country after 12 years.

+Botev Plovdiv

+On 15 August 2023, Popov moved to Botev Plovdiv from Levski Sofia after terminating his contract, thus joining as a free agent.